Why you should take the Santander To Somo Ferry

 Brittany Ferries sails from Plymouth and Portsmouth to Santander.

 A few airlines fly to Santander.
 I recommend you check Skyscanner for a budget flight from your local airport.
-Additionally Ryanair flies to Santander from London Stansted and Edinburgh (April to October).
+Additionally, Ryanair flies to Santander from London Stansted and Edinburgh (April to October).
+Alternatively, you can get a flight to Bilbao airport where you can hire a car and drive to Santander.

 Where to stay in Santander Spain.